 Instead, when we talk about a “Mediterranean diet,” we’re looking at the healthy daily habits of the older generation of people of the Mediterranean region and what they eat.
 Their diets primarily include minimally processed, whole foods including vegetables and fruit, beans and legumes, herbs and spices, whole grains, and olive oil.

-Of course, we can take these ingredients and turn them into dishes like Tabbouleh (Lebanese bulgur and parsley salad), Kushari (Egyptian rice, pasta, and lentils), and Italian Spaghetti with Garlic and Olive Oil, but these are not our only choices.
+Of course, we can take these ingredients and turn them into dishes like Tabbouleh (Lebanese bulgur and parsley salad), Kushari (Egyptian rice, pasta, and lentils), and Italian Pasta Pomodoro, but these are not our only choices.

 Rather we can use the principles of a Mediterranean diet to enjoy recipes from around the world.
 It’s like taking a look at your favorite cuisines through a vegan Mediterranean diet lens.